shadabahmed/logstasher/README.md

 # This line is optional if you do not want to log the backtrace of exceptions
 config.logstasher.backtrace = false

+# This line is optional if you want to filter backtrace, it will just log result of callable as backtrace
+config.logstasher.backtrace_filter = ->(bt){ Rails.backtrace_cleaner.clean(bt) }

 # This line is optional, defaults to log/logstasher_<environment>.log
 config.logstasher.logger_path = 'log/logstasher.log'